VladPryad/vireta-auth-api/README.md

-# vireta-api
+# vireta-auth-api
-API Gateway for Vireta
+Auth API for Vireta